Skip to Main Content AUB

 References should consist of the following elements:

-• Director's Family Name, Initial(s)
+• Director's Family Name, Initial(s).

-• Title of Film or Video (in italics)
+• Title of film or video

 • [screenshot].

-• Place of Production (if known).
+• Place of production: (if known)

-• Production organisation (if known).
+• Production organisation. (if known).

 If accessed online, also include the following: